Scarecrow Tattoo Meaning

-Always being on the lookout for interesting art and unique tattoos, when something jarred my thinking the other day about scarecrows, I thought I would look around to see if there were some people that actually decided on that as a tattoo design.
+I'm always on the lookout for interesting art and unique tattoos.
+Something jarred my thinking the other day about scarecrows, and I thought I would look around to see if there were some people that actually decided to use them as a tattoo design.

 Surprisingly to me, many did.
-What is unique about the scarecrow, as far as it relates to pop culture, it has a fascinating history in that it can be used to represent pure evil, and at other times: revenge.
+What is unique about the scarecrow, as far as it relates to pop culture, is that it has a fascinating history in that it can be used to represent pure evil and revenge.

-Going back a ways with Disney, there was even Dr. Syn Alias the Scarecrow, who was a legendary figure in the time of King George III.
+Going back a way to Disney, there was even Dr. Syn Alias the Scarecrow, who was a legendary figure in the time of King George III.

 So across all of these various interpretations of the scarecrow emerges a variety of tattoo designs, representing the entire gamut of scarecrow stories and lore.